Ahafo Ano South West (Ghana parliament constituency)

 Ahafo Ano South West is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Elvis Osei Mensah Dapaa is the member of parliament for the constituency.
 Ahafo Ano South West is located in the Ahafo Ano South district of the Ashanti Region of Ghana.

 Boundaries

 The seat is located within the Ahafo Ano South District of the Ashanti Region of Ghana.